 The University of Florida Human Applications Laboratory manufactures gene transfer vectors under cGMP for use in human clinical trials.
 Together with the vector core, these two services are available to investigators at the University of Florida and their collaborators.

-To minimize the likelihood or seriousness of unexpected or serious adverse events occurring during clinical research, toxicology studies are frequently required by the FDA before a trial is initiated.
+To minimize the likelihood or seriousness of unexpected or serious adverse events occurring during clinical research, GLP and non-GLP toxicology studies are frequently required by the FDA before a trial is initiated.